Mokshitha2007/bi0s_4weeks/README.md

 Base64 is a way to convert data into text using only letters, numbers, and a few symbols (+ and /).

-**Why Use Base64?**
+**Why Use Base64?** <br>
 Computers work with binary (0s and 1s), but humans prefer text.
 Some systems (like emails, URLs, and JSON) don’t allow raw binary data.
-Base64 encodes binary into a safe text format.
+Base64 encodes binary into a safe text format. <br>

-Base64 Uses Only 64 Character
+Base64 Uses Only 64 Character<br>
-A  6-bit number can represent 64 different values (from 0 to 63).
+A  6-bit number can represent 64 different values (from 0 to 63).<br>
-These values map directly to the 64 Base64 characters (A-Z, a-z, 0-9, +, /)
+These values map directly to the 64 Base64 characters (A-Z, a-z, 0-9, +, /)<br>
 Base64 has 64 characters → Needs 6-bit encoding (since 2⁶ = 64).
 Splitting into 6-bit chunks makes conversion between text & Base64 seamless.
-3 bytes (24 bits) → 4 Base64 characters (4 × 6 = 24 bits), keeping everything aligned.
+3 bytes (24 bits) → 4 Base64 characters (4 × 6 = 24 bits), keeping everything aligned.<br>

 **ENCODING**